 You may also recall the posts I wrote on Emotional Needs in a Relationship.
 It lays out the needs in a few ways, but I personally like the one put together by Steve Harley of MarriageBuilders.
 There is a list of 10 needs, and in his experience, the normal breakdown by sex is shown below.

-Men: Sexual Fulfillment, Recreational companionship, Domestic support, Ph
+Men: Sexual Fulfillment, Recreational companionship, Domestic support, Physical attraction, and Admiration

 Women: Conversation, Affection, Financial support, Honesty and Openness, Family commitment